 Pork tenderloin is one of the most tender cuts of pork.
 However, it can still get tough if cooked incorrectly.
 That’s why I love my Instant Pot!
-This Instant Pot garlic pork tenderloin comes out juicy, tender, and packed full of flavor!
+This Instant Pot garlic pork tenderloin comes out juicy, tender, and it’s packed full of flavor!

 Other than a beautifully juicy and delicious slice of pork tenderloin, there are other reasons you are going to love this recipe.
 Here are just a few: